 The property in these circumstances is owned by your child and is subject to all the normal issues with asset protection or any family law court disputes with their life partner.

-To help elevate these two issues, you could loan the funds rather than gift it.
+To help elevate these two issues, you could loan the funds rather than gift them.